bakame-php/period-visualizer/README.md

  last     ++++++++++🎾💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩🍅
 ~~~

-*On a Posix compliant console the first line will be yellow and the second red*
+*On a POSIX compliant console the first line will be yellow and the second red*

 ![Result on a POSIX compliant console](posix-colors.png)